thoughtbot/superglue/README.md

 ```

 ### Manually updating cross cutting concerns
-If you want finer control, or want to perform optimistic updates, breezy provides a set of `action_creators` that will immutably update across `pages`.
+If you want finer control, or want to perform optimistic updates, breezy provides a [action creators](#setinpage) that will immutably update across `pages`.

 ## Rails controller helpers
 ### API